muly/data-comparison/README.md

 # data-comparison
-compare data in flat files, and report the changed records and fields by using the key
+go code to compare data in one flat file to data in another flat file, join the records by using the specified key fields, and report the changed records and fields